1929–30 NHL season: Regular season

-After 9 games, Frank Fredrickson suffered a knee injury and the fortunes of the Pittsburgh Pirates went from bad to worse.

 On January 7, 1930, Clint Benedict became the first goalie in NHL history to don a protective face mask.
 He did so for five games to protect a broken nose.
 The next time a mask made its way into the NHL was almost 30 years later when Jacques Plante wore one in a game on November 1, 1959.

+Frank Frederickson badly injured his knee and the Pittsburgh Pirates fortunes went from bad to worse.

 Eddie Gerard resigned as manager-coach of the Montreal Maroons.
 He was replaced as manager by team president James Strachan.
 Dunc Munro was hired as coach and led the team to first place in the Canadian Division.

-There was a well-founded rumour that Eddie Gerard would take the coaching reins of Ottawa from Newsy Lalonde when Lalonde was not well.
+There was a well-founded rumour that Gerard would take the coaching reins of Ottawa from Newsy Lalonde when Lalonde was not well.
 Dave Gill filled in during his absence and the team did much better and made the playoffs.
 Gerard turned down the coaching job.